apache/tvm/src/runtime/hexagon/launcher/README.md

 ### Compilation of the Hexagon part

-1. Build the static version of TVM runtime for Hexagon: this step is the same as building the shared version, except at the cmake step, add `-DBUILD_STATIC_RUNTIME=ON`.
+1. Build the static version of TVM runtime for Hexagon.
+Use Hexagon clang from the Hexagon SDK.
+This step is the same as building the shared version, except at the cmake step, add `-DBUILD_STATIC_RUNTIME=ON`.
 The compilation step should create `libtvm_runtime.a`.

 2. Create a subdirectory for the build files, and run `cmake` with the following variables set: